What is Functional Testing? Types & Examples

 Key Features:

-- The SQL Injection feature, which can be utilized to perform functional testing, provides some standard SQL queries and methods to identify the weak areas of the application.
+- The SQL Injection feature includes standard queries and methods to identify weak areas.

 Download Link: https://www.soapui.org/downloads/download-soapui-pro-trial.html